joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 > This is the second post about building [Cold Call Coach](https://coldcall.coach).
 The first covered [eval testing LLMs in PHPUnit](/2025/12/24/eval-testing-llms-in-phpunit/).

-The demo worked perfectly.
-User speaks, AI responds, conversation flows naturally.
-Then people started to use it.
+Real-time voice AI has a problem that text chat doesn't: humans expect conversational norms that took evolution millions of years to establish.
+When someone interrupts you, you stop talking.
+When there's a pause, you wait.
+When the conversation ends, both parties know it.
+Violate any of these, and the interaction feels broken even if it's technically working.

-Real users don't wait politely for the AI to finish speaking.
-They interrupt.
-They talk over it.
-They say "yeah, yeah, got it" mid-sentence and expect the AI to stop and listen.
-Our first production version handled none of this.
-Users would interrupt, but the AI kept talking.
-Then it would respond to what they'd said thirty seconds ago.
+I ran into this building [Cold Call Coach](https://coldcall.coach), a sales training app where users practice cold calls against an AI prospect via Twilio.
+The first beta tester interrupted the AI mid-sentence.
+It kept talking.
+Then it responded to something she'd said thirty seconds earlier.
 The conversation became incoherent within three turns.

-I was building [Cold Call Coach](https://coldcall.coach), a sales training app where users practice cold calls with an AI prospect via Twilio.
-The AI plays a sceptical buyer.
-The user tries to book a meeting.
-Real sales calls are messy, so the training had to handle that mess.
+The patterns that follow emerged from fixing these failures.
+They're specific to Twilio and OpenAI, but the underlying challenges apply to any real-time voice system.

 ## Stream interruption handling